apache/nuttx/configs/sama5d3x-ek/README.txt

        the nesting depth of certain USB host class logic can increase.

     STATUS:
-      Hub support has not been verified on this board.
+      Hub support has not been verified on this board yet.

   Mass Storage Device Usage
   -------------------------